Nullus157/stylish-rs/README.md

-Yet another crate implementing colorized output.
+Yet another crate implementing colorized text.

 There was one primary design goal separating [`stylish`][] from existing crates: